floppyhammer/eureka/README.md

-# Eureka
+# Pliocene
-An experimental rendering engine based on wgpu.
+An experimental renderer made with wgpu.